mkatfi/so_long/README.md

    ```

 You can also try edge cases, such as invalid maps, missing elements, or broken walls, to test the error handling.

----

-## Contributions

-This project is part of the 1337 School curriculum and is meant for educational purposes.
-Contributions are not accepted, but feel free to fork the repository and experiment!

----

-## Author

-Developed by **mkatfi** as part of the curriculum at **1337 School**, a member of the 42 Network.

----

-## License

-This project is subject to the rules and policies of 1337 School.
-Redistribution or plagiarism is strictly prohibited.